romland/xorzee/README.md

 ## Development notes
 [Performance critical parts](https://github.com/romland/mvr-processor) are written in Rust.
 [Frontend](https://github.com/romland/xorzee/tree/main/client) is written in Svelte, the glue of the [backend](https://github.com/romland/xorzee/tree/main/server) is in node-js.

+This is still under active development, prepare for a little bit struggling if you are intending to deploy this today (July 2022).

 ## TODO